amber-smalltalk/amber-documentation/1-getting-started.md

 mkdir example-project
 cd example-project/

-# Create and initialixe a new Amber project
+# Create and initialize a new Amber project
 amber init
 {% endhighlight %}